CS4224-Claps/project/README.md

 ssh-keygen -t ed25519
 cp ~/.ssh/id_ed25519.pub >> ~/.ssh/authorized_keys
 ```
-2. CockroachDB and CASSANDRA is installed in your local node (`temp` folder) and it is in your `PATH`.
+2. CockroachDB and Cassandra is installed in your local node (`temp` folder) and they are accessible in your `PATH`.
 If that's not the case you can add this lines to `~/.bashrc`
 ```bash
 export CASSANDRA_HOME=/temp/path/to/cassandra
 export COCKROACHDB_HOME=/temp/path/to/cockroach/db